 About the author:

-Andrew Willard Jones is the Director of the St. Paul Center and a Faculty Fellow at Franciscan University of Steubenville.
-Jones holds a PhD in Medieval History from Saint Louis University with a focus on the Church of the High Middle Ages.
+Andrew Willard Jones holds a PhD in Medieval History from Saint Louis University with a focus on the Church of the High Middle Ages and is an associate professor at Franciscan University of Steubenville.
 Jones’s work is primarily concerned with historical political theology and with the reconciliation of the post-modern with the pre-modern.
 Methodologically, his work treats history as a theological discipline and not as a secular archaeology.
-Watch for two forthcoming books: The Liturgical Cosmos: Explorations in the Sacramental and Biblical Vision of Pope Innocent III and a one-volume history of the Catholic Church.
+Jones is the author of The Two Cities: A History of Christian Politics.

 “Scholars over the last few decades have challenged the construction of the religious/secular duality from a theoretical point of view.
 That was the easy part.
 In this fascinating volume, Andrew Jones does the hard work of historical analysis to deconstruct the religious/secular divide.
 In a richly detailed study of Louis IX’s reign, Jones shows how anachronistic our categories of religious/secular, religion/politics, and Church/ State are when we talk about the medieval period.
 Even more importantly, Jones suggests how those same categories operate ideologically when we talk about our own period, because they help to reinforce the notion that the way we divide up the world is natural, inevitable, and the summit of a process of evolution begun with our benighted medieval forebears.
 Jones’ work is history at its best, helping us to understand not only the past, but ourselves, better.”